Immigration Law: Comprehensive Guide to Navigating U.S. Policies

 Labor Certification

-The labor certification is crucial for many employment visas, especially PERM visas.
-It proves that hiring a foreign worker will help U.S. workers' job opportunities.
+Labor certification is crucial for many employment visas, especially PERM visas.
+It proves that hiring a foreign worker will improve U.S. job opportunities.

 Firstly, employers must conduct a recruitment campaign to find suitable U.S. employees before filing for labor certification.
 Then, they applied to the Department of Labor, showing no qualified Americans were available for the job.